Virtus Bologna: 2023–2025: Shengelia's dominance and the 17th title

-2025–present: A new beginning with Edwards
+2025–present: Rebuilding

 Significant changes took place in the following weeks: Belinelli announced his retirement, becoming club's brand ambassador, while Shengelia and Cordinier departed the club after four successful seasons, bringing an end to the core group that had led the club to the 2022 EuroCup triumph and the 2025 national championship.
 The club then signed the two guards Carsen Edwards and Luca Vildoza, key players around whom it built the new team, also bringing in forwards like Saliou Niang, Derrick Alston Jr. and Karim Jallow, and the center Alen Smailagić.
 Moreover, in June, Zanetti bought back Carlo Gherardi's shares, regaining full ownership of the club.
+On 27 March 2026, Virtus parted ways with Ivanović, and his assistant Nenad Jakovljević became the new head coach.
+Despite finishing first in the regular season, the team was severely affected by injuries to Alston, Pajola, and Vildoza in the playoffs, and was consequently eliminated by Reyer Venezia in the semifinals, missing the national finals for the first time in five years.

+On 19 June 2026, the club signed Álex Mumbrú as the new head coach, who became the first Spaniard to coach Virtus since Eduardo Kucharski in 1960–63.
+With the start of the new season, Virtus underwent a major overhaul of its roster.
+Several players departed the club, including Edwards, Vildoza and Pajola, who left Virtus after 11 seasons with the team.
+The club brought in several new players, including point guards Marcus Carr, Trent Frazier and Rasheed Bello, shooting guard Wendell Moore Jr., forwards Kessler Edwards and Bobi Klintman, and center Kevin Kokila.
+The Italian contingent was also strengthened with the additions of Tommaso Baldasso and Davide Casarin.